STAT547-UBC-2019-20/group_01_dlin_njamshidi/docs/milestone3.md

 <p class="caption">(\#fig:barplot-png)Sex distribution across four regions</p>
 </div>

-## Methods
+# Methods

 Here we use multiple linear regression to study the relations between the independent variables and the dependent one, charges.
-Below you can find the results of the regression in Table \@ref(tab:methods-tidy). 'lm' function in R transforms a categorical variable with n levels into n-1 variables each with two levels to insure the variables are independent.
+Below you can find the results of the regression in Table \@ref(tab:methods-tidy). `lm` function in R transforms a categorical variable with n levels into n-1 variables each with two levels to insure the variables are independent.
 Here we can see that varables age, bmi, children, and smoker are significantly important in the regression.
 Sex is an insignificant factor in the model.

 Table: (\#tab:methods-tidy)Summary of the model's variables and their respective coefficients